insight-platform/.github/profile/README.md

 * [Savant](https://github.com/insight-platform/Savant): Python computer vision & video analytics framework with batteries included, optimized for Nvidia hardware;
 * [Similari](https://github.com/insight-platform/Similari): Rust framework with Python bindings for building high-performance real-time multiple object trackers.

+## Developer-friendly Licensed Projects

+We also provide projects under the developer-friendly BSL-1.1 license.
+These projects are:

+* [Replay](https://github.com/insight-platform/Replay): Fast video archive and on-demand re-streaming database for edge and datacenter.

 ## In-Sight Team

 The In-Sight team is an ML/AI department of Bitworks Software.
-We develop custom high-performance CV applications for various industries providing full-cycle processes, including but not limited to data labeling, model evaluation, training, pruning, quantization, validation, verification, pipeline development, and CI/CD.
+We develop custom high-performance CV applications for various industries, providing full-cycle processes, including but not limited to data labeling, model evaluation, training, pruning, quantization, validation, verification, pipeline development, and CI/CD.
 We mostly focus on Nvidia hardware (both data center and edge).

 We are part of the Nvidia Inception Program: